How Does Linea Work?

 ConsenSys corporate controlLINEA token governanceHigh

-Despite 85% community token allocation, ConsenSys retains operational control over sequencer and upgrades.
-Token governance may be ineffective against corporate decisions on censorship and protocol changes.
+Despite 85% community token allocation and Lineth's Linux Foundation governance structure, ConsenSys retains operational control over sequencer, upgrades (zero-second timelock), and state root publication.
+Token governance may be ineffective against corporate operational decisions.

 LINEA token supplyEcosystem growth incentivesMedium

-72B total token supply with only ~27% circulating creates massive future dilution pressure.
+72B total token supply with ~34.6% circulating creates ongoing dilution pressure.
 Ecosystem incentive programs funded by token emissions may suppress token value despite driving usage.
+Monthly protocol revenue ($37K) is negligible relative to emission pace.

 What Could Go Wrong